A Direct Approach for Sparse Quadratic Discriminant Analysis: Numerical Study

 \section{Numerical Study}

-In this section, we provide extensive numerical evidence to show the empirical performance of {QUDA} by comparing it to its competitors, including the sparse QDA ({sQDA}, \cite{Li:2013aa}), the innovated interaction screening for sparse quadratic discriminant analysis ({IIS-SQDA}, \cite{Fan:2015aa}), penalized logistic regression with only main effects considered ({PLR}), penalized logistic regression with all interaction terms ({PLR2}), the direct approach for sparse LDA ({DSDA}, \cite{Mai:2012aa}), the conventional LDA ({LDA}), the conventional QDA ({QDA}) and the oracle procedure (Oracle).
+In this section, we provide extensive numerical evidence to show the empirical performance of {DA-QDA} by comparing it to its competitors, including the sparse QDA ({sQDA}, \cite{Li:2013aa}), the innovated interaction screening for sparse quadratic discriminant analysis ({IIS-SQDA}, \cite{Fan:2015aa}), penalized logistic regression with only main effects considered ({PLR}), penalized logistic regression with all interaction terms ({PLR2}), the direct approach for sparse LDA ({DSDA}, \cite{Mai:2012aa}), the conventional LDA ({LDA}), the conventional QDA ({QDA}) and the oracle procedure (Oracle).
 The oracle procedure uses the true underlying model and serves as the optimal risk bound for comparison.
-We evaluate all methods via five synthetic datasets and two real datasets.
+We evaluate all methods via nine synthetic datasets and four real datasets.
+In addition, we also include L1-regularized SVM (L-SVM) and kernel SVM (K-SVM, with Gaussian kernel) performance as a benchmark in the real data analysis.